Force Majeure

 A well drafted force majeure clause will define that force majeure event that will trigger the application of the clause.
 There are two approaches in defining force majeure events.
 The first approach involves having an exhaustive definition which lists all possible events that are intended to be covered under the contract by the parties.
 This approach is risky because the parties may not be protected by the force majeure clause if an unanticipated event that was not considered at the time of drafting the clause occurs.
 The second approach is to have a generic and wide definition of a force majeure event as any event or circumstances that are beyond the reasonable control of the party seeking to rely on the clause.

 The COVID-19 outbreak is an unprecedented event that may not have been foreseen by many people when drafting their contracts.
 Whether it is a force majeure event or not remains a matter of interpretation and application of the contract in question.
 The impact of the outbreak in the performance of contractual obligations must be assessed based on each individual case.
-Since the outbreak was unforeseen, it is unlikely that most force majeure clauses in existence now specifically envisaged COVID-19.
-However, there may be a reference to events like a “national emergency”, “pandemic”, epidemic” or “disease” as force majeure events.
-It is, therefore, possible to argue that the COVID-19 outbreak constitutes one or more of these events.
-Many force majeure clauses will have included events like compliance a law or a government directive or regulation.
-We have seen many governments around the world issue directives such as restrictions on movement.
-The effect of these directives and regulations need to be analysed to determine whether the outbreak can be considered as a force majeure event.

-The importance of these force majeure clauses in commercial contracts cannot be gainsaid.
-Under English contract law, parties have the freedom to set out all the terms that will govern the performance of their contractual obligations.
-The freedom and flexibility of setting the terms of the contract also guarantees the parties that those terms will not be altered or changed by other legal principles existing outside of the contact.
+The freedom and flexibility of setting the terms of the contract also guarantees the parties that those terms will not be altered or changed by other legal principles existing outside of the contract.
 This freedom to set the terms by parties also gives them an opportunity to protect their contract from unavoidable circumstances that may occur during the term of the agreement.
-It is therefore common practice for parties to include force majeure clauses in their contracts to relieve any party from performance of its contractual obligations if performance is affected by events outside it control.

 A party seeking relief under a force majeure clause must comply with certain requirements before invoking this clause.
 First, the affected party must comply with any procedural requirements provided for under the contract.
 These requirements include the requirement to issue the other party with a notice that the force majeure event is affecting the performance of its contractual obligations.
 This notice must be given within the stipulated time frame.
-The notice requirement will usually be a condition precedent to be fulfilled by the partying seeking relief under this clause.
+The notice requirement will usually be a condition precedent to be fulfilled by the party seeking relief under this clause.

-Further, a party seeking relief must demonstrate other things for them to be excused from performing their contractual obligations.
-The party invoking the force majeure clause must demonstrate that it was prevented, hindered or delayed from performing its contractual obligations as a result of the force majeure event.
 The party must show that it was legally or physically impossible to perform its obligations as a result of the force majeure event.
 The party must also demonstrate that failure to perform its obligations was as a result of circumstances or events beyond their control.
-Also, the party seeking relief must also show that there no reasonable steps it could take to avoid the unforeseen event or to mitigate the consequences of the event.
-Most force majeure clauses will require a party to take all reasonable steps to mitigate the effects of a force majeure event.
-To successfully invoke this clause then the party must demonstrate that it indeed made reasonable efforts to reduces the effects of the force majeure event on the performance of its obligations.
+Also, the party seeking relief must also show that there are no reasonable steps it could take to avoid the unforeseen event or to mitigate the consequences of the event.

 Another effect of a force majeure event is to mutually suspend the performance of obligations under the contract or to extend time required in the performance of the obligations in the event of continued delay or non-performance of obligations.
 These obligations will then resume once the force majeure event ends or is over.

 Invoking the force majeure clause may also terminate the contract.
 Liability for non-performance of the obligations will be extinguished because the contract has been terminated.
-Usually there will be procedural steps to followed like serving of notices to effect this termination.
+Usually there will be procedural steps to follow, like serving of notices to effect this termination.
 Termination of the contract may be commercially beneficial to the parties as it gives them room to renegotiate the contract.

 As earlier indicated, the concept of force majeure does not exist under English law.
 In the event a contract does not have a force majeure clause, parties can rely on the English law doctrine of frustration if the performance of their contractual obligations has been affected by an unforeseen event.

-The doctrine of frustration allows a contract to parties to terminate a contract when their contractual obligations cannot be performed as a result of an unforeseen event or circumstance which is beyond the control of the parties.
 Frustration is meant to avoid an injustice where there has been a major change in the circumstances surrounding the contract and neither party is at fault.
-A change in the law the law that makes it illegal for one of the parties to perform its contractual obligations could be considered as a frustrating event since no party is at fault.
+A change in the law that makes it illegal for one of the parties to perform its contractual obligations could be considered as a frustrating event since no party is at fault.

-A contract will terminate automatically when a frustrating event occurs and such an event but be unexpected or unforeseen and the beyond the parties’ control.
+A contract will terminate automatically when a frustrating event occurs and such an event is unexpected or unforeseen and beyond the parties’ control.
 The event must also make performance of the contractual obligations impossible or totally different from what the parties in the contract envisaged at the time of entering the contract.
-All these three elements must be present before a contract can be terminated under frustration.
-The frustrating event must significantly change the nature of the contractual obligations required of each party.

 Frustration of a contract requires a higher threshold to be met before a contract can be considered as frustrated and therefore terminated.
 A simple difficulty or an economic inconvenience in performance of an obligation is not sufficient to frustrate the contract.
 In cases where the physical subject matter of a contract has been destroyed or in cases of personal contracts where the person who is supposed to perform the contract has died then the contract can be considered frustrated.

 Frustration appears to be similar to force majeure but the consequences of each are different.
 Where a contract has been frustrated, then the parties are released from the obligations completely.
 The doctrine of frustration does not allow the performance of contractual obligations to be suspended or granted an extension of time as is the case under force majeure.
-The contract is terminated immediately it becomes evident that it has been frustrated.
-If the contract has been terminated under frustration, parties can recover any amounts of money paid under the contract before it was frustrated.

 The question as to whether the COVID-19 outbreak can frustrate your contract is a matter to be determined by analysing the terms and circumstances of each contract individually.
 The key question to be answered is whether the outbreak of COVID-19 makes the performance of your contractual obligations impossible or just more difficult.
 If the outbreak makes performance of your contractual obligations more difficult to perform then that will not result in the contract being frustrated.
 If there are increased costs in the performance of an obligation or delays in that performance, then the contract will not be considered as frustrated.